cicl-stanford/counterfactual_learning_cogsci2025/README.md

-# Learning to Plan from Observed and Counterfactual Experiences
+# Learning to Plan from Actual and Counterfactual Experiences

 **Justin Yang, Tobias Gerstenberg**